 North Dakota Off Grid Laws

 Off-grid electricity is legal in North Dakota.
 Some state incentives exist for installing solar and net metering for grid-tied systems.

 Rainwater harvesting is legal in North Dakota.
 However, strict rules exist about using other water sources, such as streams.

 Composting toilets, pit privies, and other off-grid toilets are allowed in North Dakota.
 The state generally has more relaxed regulations regarding onsite sewage disposal than other states.

 Off-grid solar appears to be legal in Ohio, especially in rural areas.

-Rainwater harvesting is legal in Ohio, and there are few restrictions on how it can be used.
+Rainwater harvesting is legal in Ohio, and there are few restrictions on its use.
 Permits may be required.

-Ohio law specifically allows composting toilets, certain outhouses, and gray water disposal.
-There are regulations, such as prohibiting the disposal of certain types of gray water.
+Ohio law allows composting toilets, certain outhouses, and gray water disposal.
+There are regulations, such as prohibiting certain types of gray water disposal.
 You can see the law here.

 See detailed Ohio Off Grid Laws